 Crenshaw turned pro in 1973 and won his first tournament as a professional, the Texas Open.
 His "golden boy" image and boyish looks led to a strong following among female fans, whose ranks were dubbed "Ben's Bunnies" or "Ben's Wrens."

-After his competitive days on the PGA Tour ended, Crenshaw focused on golf course design, with only occasional flashes on the Champions Tour.
-With partner Bill Coore, Crenshaw designed some of the most acclaimed golf courses of the 1990s and early 21st century, including Kapalua Bay Resort in Hawaii, Sand Hills Golf Club in Nebraska, and one of the courses at Oregon's Bandon Dunes complex.
+After his competitive days on the PGA Tour ended, Crenshaw focused on golf course design, and played part-time on the Champions Tour (he never won on the senior circuit).
+With partner Bill Coore, Crenshaw designed some of the most acclaimed golf courses of the 1990s and early 21st century, including Kapalua Bay Resort in Hawaii, Sand Hills Golf Club in Nebraska, a couple courses at Oregon's Bandon Dunes complex and Friars Head in New York.
 Crenshaw and Coore were also selected for a restoration of the No. 2 Course at Pinehurst.

 Ben Crenshaw was inducted into the World Golf Hall of Fame in 2002.
 In his senior years, Crenshaw, a historian of golf as well, has served as an amabassador for the Hall of Fame.
 He also replaced Byron Nelson as the master of ceremonies at the annual Champions Dinner during Masters week once Nelson was no longer able to attend.